☀ Solar Panels for Churches

 Listed Places of Worship VAT scheme handling

-Historic England engagement
+Historic England pre-application engagement

-Diocesan architect rapport Sometimes
+Diocesan architect relationship Sometimes

-Black-on-black heritage panels SometimesSometimes
+Black-on-black heritage panel specification SometimesSometimes

-MCS commercial certification
+MCS commercial certification (not just domestic)

 Insurance-backed 10-yr workmanship warranty Sometimes

-Fixed-price proposal (no variations) Sometimes
+Fixed-price proposal — no post-contract variations Sometimes

 How to compare quotes properly